Selling Wine and Spirits: The Art of Pairing Bottles with Personality Types

 By marrying customer personality styles with product profiles, you can take your customers on a journey of wine discovery—one bottle at a time.

-How to read the personality styles of your customers?
-We have a whole course on it covering not just customers but your employees as well as your leadership style.
+How can you read your customers' personality styles?
+We have a whole course on it that covers not just customers but also employees and leadership styles.